 The Yokozuna Motoko disc brake calipers are the lightest option for cable-actuated hydraulic braking.
 They're easier to set up than their TRP HY/RD rivals, better-looking, include compressionless cables, and have better tool-free adjustment and no performance drawbacks.
 If you can fit them to your frame with no clearance or cable routing issues they are a great choice as an all-inclusive cable-and-caliper offering.

 TRP Hy/Rd disc brakes combine cable actuation with hydraulic power right in the calliper.
 They're powerful, easy to live with and the best solution so far for disc brakes with conventional brake/gear levers.
 After a month or so testing these brakes in all conditions, we found them to be more powerful and controllable than rim brakes and easier to set up and maintain than mechanical discs, and they win over stem-mounted converters in their simplicity with no noticeable loss in performance.

 The price and link above is for post-mount brakes.
-Flat mount brakes are £79 each.
+Flat mount brakes are £80 each when available.